This walk was originally developed in cooperation with Wien Museum, as part of their major retrospective on Wagner.

 Will there be breaks?

 Yes of course.
-We want the whole group to enjoy the tour, so we have stops planned in interesting and unusual locations.
+We want the whole group to enjoy the walk, so we have stops planned in interesting and unusual locations.

-Do I need to be physically fit to go on this day?
+Do I need to be physically fit to go on this walk?

-If you are not used to walking, then this tour will not be suitable for you.
-You will sleep well at the end of this day!
+If you are not used to walking, then this walk will not be suitable for you.
+You will sleep well at the end of the day!
+But you are welcome to join us for part of the journey, and then depart.

 What if the weather is too hot or wet?

-We will make the tour in any weather.
+We will make the walk in every weather.

 Will we go inside each building?

-Eugene Quinn is a London-born, Vienna-based urbanist, who is interested in telling new stories about Vienna.
+Eugene Quinn is a London-born, Vienna-based urbanist, who tells new stories about Vienna.
 He works for the Vienna non-profit group space and place, and organises unusual events across the city to build community, start debates and celebrate Vienna.
 He looks forward to hearing your opinions on the day.

-Can I join the tour later, or leave early?
+Can I join the walk later, or leave early?

 What should I bring on the day?

-Camera, water, a sandwich, a Wiener Linien day pass, and lots of impressions of your experiences of Otto Wagner in Vienna.
+Camera, water, a sandwich, a Wiener Linien day pass, and lots of impressions of your experiences of Otto Wagner in Vienna, to share with us.